learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Service Account Token Volume projection allows you to associate non-global, time-bound and audience bound service tokens to your Kubernetes workloads.

-In this article you saw an example of using it for authentication between your services and how it is a better alternative to using the default service account tokens.
+In this article you saw an example of using it for authentication between your services and how it is a better alternative to using the default Service Account Tokens.

-Kubernetes native software such as [linkerd](https://github.com/linkerd/linkerd2/issues/3260) and [Istio](https://istio.io/latest/blog/2019/trustworthy-jwt-sds/) are embracing it for their internal communication and managed Kubernetes service providers such as [GKE](https://cloud.google.com/community/tutorials/gke-workload-id-clientserver) and [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html) are using this projection volume type to enable more robust pod identity systems.
+Kubernetes native software such as [Linkerd](https://github.com/linkerd/linkerd2/issues/3260) and [Istio](https://istio.io/latest/blog/2019/trustworthy-jwt-sds/) are embracing it for their internal communication and managed Kubernetes service providers such as [GKE](https://cloud.google.com/community/tutorials/gke-workload-id-clientserver) and [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html) are using this projection volume type to enable more robust pod identity systems.

 ## Learn more